 Price Moves in Your Favor

 If the market moves the way you called it, your trade goes into profit.
-Profit is measured in pips — the smallest price increment.
+Profit is measured in pips.
+The smallest price increment.
 The more pips price travels, and the larger your position size, the more you earn.

 1 Pip ≈ 0.0001 on most major pairs